midl-xyz/midl-x-bitcoin-summit-hackathon-2025/tracks/track-1/RULES.md

 - Accepted language: Go, Rust, **JavaScript**, Python

 ## Resources
+- [MIDL Regtest Mempool.space API](https://mempool.regtest.midl.xyz/docs/api/rest) – For fetching UTXO and transaction data.
-- [bitcoin node for track #2](https://github.com/midl-xyz/bitcoin-asia-bitcoind) – A ready-to-use Bitcoin node setup, specifically configured for Track #2.
+- [bitcoin node for track #1](https://github.com/midl-xyz/bitcoin-asia-bitcoind) – A ready-to-use Bitcoin node setup, specifically configured for Track #1.
 Use this to run a local or testnet Bitcoin node.
 Only for advanced usage
 - Address on Bitcoin with large amount of UTXOs: `bcrt1q2sufppgjc3tdgrmwgsvgct92qrjs75nsnjyfu0`